oc-cs240/f2012/assignments/lab01/README.md

 How To
 ------
-Use [color](http://pygame.org/docs/ref/color.html) and [draw](http://pygame.org/docs/ref/draw.html) commands from PyGame.
+Use [color](http://pygame.org/docs/ref/color.html) and [draw](http://pygame.org/docs/ref/draw.html) modules from PyGame.
 For the background, do some investigation...

 The window should stay open until closed by the user, either clicking on the window close box, or pressing 'q' on the keyboard.